 The previous two examples have focused on a small number of factors.
-For a large number of factors, it's less likely that a single, simple metamodel form is appropriate for all responses of interest-consequently, it's even more beneficial to use flexible, space-filling designs.
+For a large number of factors, it is less likely that a single, simple metamodel form is appropriate for all responses of interest - consequently, it is even more beneficial to use flexible, space-filling designs.
 A partition tree (also called a classification and regression tree), mentioned earlier, is a nonparametric metamodeling technique that we find useful for both screening and model-fitting purposes.
-It starts with all the data in a single group, then searches among all factors to find the binary partitioning of a factor that splits the data into two groups resulting in the largest improvement in $R^2$ .
+It starts with all the data in a single group, then searches among all factors to find the binary partitioning of a factor that splits the data into two groups resulting in the largest improvement in \mathbb{R}^2 .
 This process can be repeated until the analyst deems the marginal improvement is unimportant.
-We illustrate this with some results from a fleet management simulation experiment involving 50 replications of an experiment with 19 factors and 1040 design points (Marlow, Sanchez, and Sanchez 2015).
-Of interest are two responses related to the ashore flight hours per "tail" of a fleet of Naval helicopters: $Y{avg}$ is a measure of the average, and $Y{spread}$ is a measure of the spread.
-In

-Figure 9(a), the first two splits of the partition tree for $Y{spread}$ reveal that the tail rotation heuristic used is most important (the ideal $Y{spread}$ is zero).
-A more detailed metamodel for $Y{spread}$ includes two other decision factors.
-The metamodel for $Y{avg}$ , where high values are desired, is dominated by noise factors.
-The scatter plot of these two responses in Figure 9(b) shows that while many dps are capable of achieving high $Y{avg}$ , there are vast differences in their corresponding $Y{spread}$ .
+We illustrate this with some results from a fleet management simulation experiment involving 50 replications of an experiment with 19 factors and 1040 design points (Marlow et al. 2015).
+Of interest are two responses related to the ashore flight hours per "tail" of a fleet of Naval helicopters: Y{avg} is a measure of the average, and Y{spread} is a measure of the spread.
+In Figure 9(a), the first two splits of the partition tree for Y{spread} reveal that the tail rotation heuristic used is most important (the ideal Y{spread} is zero).
+A more detailed metamodel for Y{spread} includes two other decision factors.
+The metamodel for Y{avg} , where high values are desired, is dominated by noise factors.
+The scatter plot of these two responses in Figure 9(b) shows that while many dps are capable of achieving high Y{avg} , there are vast differences in their corresponding Y{spread} .
 Alternatives in the lower right are robust.

-Figure 9: Robust design results for ashore hours per tail from a fleet management simulation.
+Figure 9: Robust design results for ashore hours per tail from a fleet management simulation: (a) first two splits of a partition tree for Y{spread} , and (b) scatterplot of two responses.